hidglobal/digitalpersona-access-management-services/docs/wes.md

 	</tr>
 </table>

-## Attribute class
+## <A NAME="attribute-class></A> Attribute class

-The Attribute class is Attribute representation in the Web Enrollment API.
+The Attribute class is the Attribute representation in the Web Enrollment API.

 ~~~
 [DataContract]